icerpc/icerpc-csharp/README.md

 reportgenerator "-reports:tests/*/TestResults/*/coverage.cobertura.xml" "-targetdir:tests/TestRerport"
 ```

-For covenience you can do the same using "CodeCoverageReport" msbuild target:
+For convenience you can do the same using "CodeCoverageReport" msbuild target:

 ```
 dotnet msbuild build/build.proj /t:CodeCoverageReport